Jeanne Cooney

 Writing can be fun and funny!
 Jeanne uses humor to reach new fiction writers.
 She focuses on teaching students how to create interesting characters and settings by using imaginative descriptions, including similes and metaphors.
 For example: His lie left a bad taste in his mouth.
 Or, she grew on him like she was bacteria and he was room-temperature hamburger.
 Okay, maybe not that last one.
 But, you get the idea.
 She also looks at character-driven plot development, the use of scenes to move a story forward, and realistic dialogue.

-Jeanne is the author of the Hot Dish Heaven murder mystery series, published by North Star.
-The three books are humorous mysteries set in her hometown of Kennedy – that include recipes for tater-tot hot dish and seven-layer bars!
+Jeanne is the author of the Hot Dish Heaven murder mystery series and the It’s Murder series, with It’s Murder, Dontcha Know and It’s Murder, You Betcha Vol 2. published by North Star.
+Cooney’s books are set in the Red River Valley of northwestern Minnesota, home to an array of colorful, Scandinavian-Lutheran farmers.
+Along with an old-fashioned, make-believe, who-done-it, each story includes Midwest references, time-honored hot dish, Jell-O, and bar recipes, as well as a few Ole and Lena jokes.
+And while the books may be read as a series, they can stand on their own, too.
 Her books have garnered positive reviews by Mpls.
 St. Paul Magazine and Midwest Book Review; and have been featured on Minnesota Public Radio and in the Minneapolis Star Tribune.
-All three have hit No. 1 nationally on Amazon in the “rural humor” category.

 RESIDENCY